Antoine2718/Computer-vision-AI-with-PyTorch-for-embedded-systems-engineering/README.md

 # Computer vision AI engineering using PyTorch

-### ⚠️🖥️⚙️ This model has the advantage of being easy to install and relatively energy efficient, and therefore being particularly suitable for embedded systems.
+### ⚠️🖥️⚙️ This model has the advantage of being easy to install and relatively energy efficient 🔋, and therefore being particularly suitable for embedded systems.

 This model provides a configurable pipeline for classification and segmentation.
 It illustrates all the blocks: data, model backbone, modular heads, training loop with amp, validation, checkpoint backup, and inference and explainability functions (Simple Grad-CAM).